In This Article

 8 Signs You May Be Enabling an Addict (Enabling Behaviors)

 While nearly 20 million American adults battle a substance use disorder of some kind, it’s tough to say just how many enablers are out there.
 Anyone could be an enabler and not even realize it.

 Unfortunately, many enablers struggle to understand the addiction and recovery process.
-Here are five signs that you might be enabling an addict in your life:
+Here are eight signs that you might be enabling an addict in your life:

 Denial is a tell-tale sign of an enabler.
-Because you’re so close to the person in need, as a human, you don’t want to believe that they’re really doing what they’re doing.
-That they’re poor behaviors have really become a pattern.
-That they really do need professional help.
+Because you’re so close to the person in need, as a human, you don’t want to believe that they’re really doing what they’re doing, that their poor behaviors have really become a pattern, that they really do need professional help.
 Likewise, you may have false hope that it’s just a phase.
-If you turn a blind eye, you hope that maybe it’ll pass.
+If you turn a blind eye to what an alcohol or drug addict is doing, you hope that maybe it’ll pass.
 Unfortunately, it won’t.